percy/cli/packages/cli/README.md

 ## Developing

 This project is built with [lerna](https://lerna.js.org/).
-The core libaries and CLI plugins are located in [./packages](./packages).
+The core libraries and CLI plugins are located in [./packages](./packages).
 Run `yarn` to install dependencies after cloning the repo and use the following scripts for various development tasks: